-- (1) Meet the requirements of the OJD Court-Connected Mediator Qualification Rules for mediation of custody-parenting disputes; if the mediator is assigned additional responsibility per rules 12.013(6), the mediator shall meet the minimum requirements set by the OJD Court-Connected Mediator Qualification Rules for those additional responsibilities. - (2) Sign and file an application with the court; and - (3) Be approved by the Presiding Judge
+- (1) Meet the requirements of Court-Connected Mediator Qualification Rules for mediation of custody-parenting disputes as outlined in UTCR 12; if the mediator is assigned additional responsibility per rules 12.013(6), the mediator shall meet the minimum requirements set by Court-Connected Mediator Qualification Rules for those additional responsibilities. - (2) Sign and file an application with the court; and - (3) Be approved by the Presiding Judge.